 Marriott India Business Council Marks 11 Years of “Road to Give” Continuing the Legacy of Movement and Meaningful Change

-The Marriott India Business Council proudly marked the 11th anniversary of its flagship event, “Road to Give,” with a vibrant Hyderabad edition that...
+The Marriott India Business Council proudly marked the 11th edition of its flagship philanthropic initiative, “Road to Give”, uniting associates, partners, and community members across India, Nepal, Bhutan, and Sri Lanka in a collective celebration of movement, compassion, and social responsibility.

-The Marriott India Business Council proudly marked the 11th anniversary of its flagship event, “Road to Give,” with a vibrant Hyderabad edition that brought together associates, partners, and the local community in a powerful display of movement and meaningful change.
-While the initiative spanned South Asia, the Hyderabad showcase emphasized city-wide participation, wellness, and solidarity across Marriott properties.
+October: The Marriott India Business Council proudly marked the 11th edition of its flagship philanthropic initiative, “Road to Give”, uniting associates, partners, and community members across India, Nepal, Bhutan, and Sri Lanka in a collective celebration of movement, compassion, and social responsibility.

-What began as a fitness-oriented initiative has evolved into a large-scale movement that encourages empathy and collective action throughout the region.

-The Hyderabad event began with an assembly at Marriott Executive Apartments, featuring a group warm-up before participants set off on a 5K run.
-After the run, attendees joined a high-intensity interval training session and wrapped up with breakfast at the Altair banquet space.
+Hosted at JW Marriott Hotel Bengaluru, with participation from Renaissance Bengaluru Race Course Hotel this year’s event brought together associates to run, walk, and move for a meaningful cause, reinforcing Marriott’s core values of empathy, inclusion, and service.
+What began over a decade ago as a small associate-driven initiative has today evolved into a regional celebration of collective purpose and community impact.

 This year’s campaign saw participation from over 10,000 associates who came together to run, walk, cycle, and move for a cause, embodying Marriott’s spirit of care and service.
 The initiative successfully raised over INR 1 crore, which will be directed towards Rising Star Outreach of India, a Chennai-based NGO that supports and rehabilitates individuals and families affected by leprosy through education, healthcare, and vocational training.